 It is important to know your costs upfront because it can greatly influence your decision.
 Some financial advisors get paid a commission for selling a product, others get paid a fee while others charge a percentage of the assets under management.
 The answer to this question not only helps you know how much the service will cost you, but it will also help you determine if they have a hidden incentive to sell you a product.
 Most people prefer an advisor receiving a fee rather than a commission because they are likely to act in the client’s best interest rather than a salesperson.

 At Rand Financial Planning, we believe in a fee-only model.
 This means we take our responsibility to act in our clients' best interest very seriously.
 We never accept any fees or compensation based on product sales and provide more comprehensive advice.
-Our website is up-front about our fees as well:
+Our website is up-front about our fees as well and we are committed to providing value that exceeds our fee.

 How Do You Measure Success?